6 Cybersecurity Threats SMBs Must Keep on Their Radar

 5. Third-party breaches

-Nearly two-thirds of business leaders plan to hire more freelancers within the next few years.
+It’s estimated that by 2027, freelancers will comprise over half the U.S. workforce.
 While these workers provide many benefits to organizations, they sometimes also open their clients’ networks up to vulnerabilities.

-Cybercriminals may access corporate networks via less secure networks belonging to third parties, like freelancers, that have privileged access.
-To combat this risk, it’s recommended that all employees, including contractors, use secure Wi-Fi networks and multi-factor authentication (MFA).
+Cybercriminals may access corporate networks via less secure networks belonging to third parties, like freelancers, with privileged access.
+All employees, including contractors, should use secure Wi-Fi networks and multi-factor authentication (MFA) to combat this risk.

 6. Cloud-based attacks

 The global cloud services market is slated to generate $2.5 trillion by 2031.
-Meanwhile, Thales reports that in 2022, 39% of businesses experienced a data breach in their cloud environment, making selecting reputable service providers more important than ever.
+Meanwhile, according to Thales’ 2024 Cloud Security Study, 44% of businesses have experienced a cloud data breach, making selecting reputable service providers more important than ever.
+Additionally, Thales discovered that almost half of the data in the cloud is sensitive, yet less than 10% of businesses have encrypted 80% or more of their cloud data.

 Vulnerabilities also exist within the Internet of Things (IoT), or the countless devices worldwide that collect and share data through internet connectivity.
-While this has made technology and daily life easier for people, it also represents a major vulnerability for individuals and employers—in 2022, there was an 87% increase in IoT malware threats.
+While this has made technology and daily life easier for people, it also represents a major vulnerability for individuals and employers; a recent report found that IoT malware attacks have increased 400% year-over-year.

 In addition to smartphones and tablets, common workplace IoT devices include security cameras, locks, thermostats, printers, smoke detectors, and more.